defenseunicorns/uds-cli/docs/runner.md

 ### Includes

 The `includes` key is used to import tasks from either local or remote task files.
 This is useful for sharing common tasks across multiple task files.
 When importing a task from a local task file, the path is relative to the file you are currently in.
+When running a task, the tasks in the task file as well as the `includes` get processed to ensure there are no infinite loop references.

 ```yaml
 includes: